Chengdu: Imperial era

 Under the Han, the brocade produced in Chengdu became fashionable and was exported throughout China.
 A "Brocade Official" (錦官 (jǐnguān)) was established to oversee its production and transaction.
-After the fall of the Eastern Han, Liu Bei ruled Shu Han, the southwestern of the Three Kingdoms, from Chengdu.
+After the fall of the Eastern Han, Liu Bei ruled Shu Han, the southwestern part of the Three Kingdoms, from Chengdu.
 His minister Zhuge Liang called the area the "Land of Abundance".
 Under the Tang, Chengdu was considered the second most prosperous city in China after Yangzhou.
 Both Li Bai and Du Fu lived in the city.
 Li Bai praised it as "lying above the empyrean."
 The city's present Caotang ("Grass Hall") was constructed in 1078 in honor of an earlier, more humble structure of that name erected by Du Fu in 760, the second year of his 4-year stay.
 The Taoist Qingyang Gong ("Green Goat Temple") was built in the 9th century.

 Chengdu was the capital of Wang Jian's Former Shu from 907 to 925, when it was conquered by the Later Tang.
 The Later Shu was founded by Meng Zhixiang in 934, with its capital at Chengdu.
-Its second and last king, Meng Chang beautified the city by ordering hibiscus to be planted upon the city walls.
+Its second and last king, Meng Chang, beautified the city by ordering hibiscus to be planted upon the city walls.

 The Song conquered the city in 965, introducing the first widely used paper money in the world.
 Su Shi praised it as "the southwestern metropolis".
 At the fall of the Song, a rebel leader set up a short-lived kingdom known as Great Shu (大蜀, Dàshǔ).
-Allegedly the Mongols called for the death of a million people in the city but the city's population had less than 30,000 residents (not Chengdu prefecture).
-The aged males who had not fled were killed while in typical fashion, the women, children and artisans were enslaved and deported.
-During the Yuan dynasty, most of Sichuan's residents were deported to Hunan during the insurgency of the western ethnic tribes of western Sichuan.
+Allegedly, the Mongols called for the death of a million people in the city, but the city's population had fewer than 30,000 residents (not Chengdu prefecture).
+The aged males who had not fled were killed, while in typical fashion, the women, children, and artisans were enslaved and deported.
+During the Yuan dynasty, most of Sichuan's residents were deported to Hunan due to the insurgency by western ethnic tribes in western Sichuan.
 Marco Polo visited Chengdu and wrote about the Anshun Bridge or an earlier version of it.
 (Note: "Let us now speak of a great Bridge which crosses this River within the city.
 This bridge is of stone; it is seven paces in width and half a mile in length (the river being that much in width as I told you); and all along its length on either side there are columns of marble to bear the roof, for the bridge is roofed over from end to end with timber, and that all richly painted.
 And on this bridge there were houses in which a great deal of trade and industry is carried on.
 But these houses were all of wood merely, and they are put up in the morning and taken down in the evening.
 Also there stands upon the bridge the Great Kaan's _Comercque_, that is to say, his custom-house, where his toll and tax were levied.")